Target image management

 Important

-How to obtain each item in the checklist
+How to obtain checklist items

-- API Key / API Secret viewing method:
+- Viewing API Key / API Secret:

-Multi-end integration guide
+Multi-end integration guidance

-Running the sample code
+Running sample code

 Related topics: